The Team

 Anderson Amaya-Saldarriaga

-Anderson Amaya-Saldarriaga, MS Student in Coastal & Ecological Engineering (Fall 2024 – Expected 2026)
+Anderson Amaya-Saldarriaga, PhD Student in Coastal & Ecological Engineering (Fall 2024 – Expected 2028)

-Thesis Topic: Influence of Vegetation-Induced Roughness on Morphodynamics in River-Dominated Deltas
+Dissertation Topic: Influence of Dynamic Vegetation-Induced Roughness on Morphodynamics in Deltas

 • BS (2021) Civil Engineering focused on Computational Mechanics, Universidad EAFIT, Medellín – Colombia.